< All blogs

 Now we have a communicated policy, let’s move on to who does what in the management system.

-Sub-Clause 5.3 - Organizational roles, responsibilities and authorities
+Sub-Clause 5.3 - Organisational roles, responsibilities and authorities

 Obviously, it’s important that everyone involved in the management system knows what part they have to play.
 The requirements in this sub-clause are fairly brief in most of the standards we’re looking at, with ISO9001 going into a bit more detail than the others.

-In addition to this management system organization structure, top management must explicitly assign the responsibility and authority in two key areas:
+In addition to this management system organisation structure, top management must explicitly assign the responsibility and authority in two key areas:

 a) ensuring that the management system conforms to the requirements of the relevant standard(s).